ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 After installing the app, you'll receive an alert if you have been in close contact with other people who have tested positive for coronavirus.
 You can then take action to avoid passing the virus on, for example by self-isolating.

-From a security perspective, it is safe for you to use the app on your personal or MoJ issued devices.
+From a security perspective, it is safe for you to use the app on your personal or issued devices.
 There are no extra risks for colleagues with security clearance, such as SC and DV.

 If you wish to install the app, start at the [NHS site](https://covid19.nhs.uk/).

-**Note:** The NHS app may not work on some older MoJ devices.
+**Note:** The NHS app may not work on some older devices.
 Installation might not be possible, for example on Quantum smartphones.

-You might have both a personal and an MoJ issued device.
+You might have both a personal and an issued device.
 Think about which device makes most sense to use with the app.
 It's best to install on the device that you carry with you and use most of the time.
 You could install on all your devices if you prefer.

 To reduce the likelihood of false alerts on the app, turn off the app's Bluetooth mode.
 Do this when:

 -   You are working in environments with protective Covid measures in-place, for example plexiglass separators.
--   You need to leave your personal or work device in a locker, for example during a sports activity or to work in a secure MoJ facility.
+-   You need to leave your personal or work device in a locker, for example during a sports activity or to work in a secure facility.

 ## Other tools

 Some tools, such as Facebook, Instagram and LinkedIn, are approved for specific corporate accounts to use, for corporate communications messages.
 General use of these tools for work purposes is not permitted.

 If you wish to use a tool that is not listed in this guidance, please consult our [Guidance for using Open Internet Tools](guidance-for-using-open-internet-tools.md) and [ask for help](#contact-details).

-## Requesting that an app be approved for use

-If there is an application or service that is not currently approved, but which you would like to use, you can request a security review.

-Begin the request by filling in the [Request a Security Review of a third-party service](https://docs.google.com/forms/d/e/1FAIpQLSeEEBDS1HBF7meUk3SjgkqxbXBQlKAiBAezJIbKHnEjfNjBTg/viewform?gxids=7628) form, as best you can.
-The more information you provide, the better.
-But don't worry if you have to leave some bits of the form blank.

-When you submit the form, it is passed to the security team.
-The app is reviewed, to check things like how safe it is to use, and whether there are any Data Privacy implications.
-The security team will respond to you with an answer as quickly as possible.

-**Note:** You should submit the request, and wait for a formal "approval" response, *before* you install or use the app on MoJ equipment or information.

-If you have any questions about the process, ask for help.

 ## Other information